LOUISVILLE, Ky. — If there was going to be one person who could find Crystal Rogers, everyone said it would be Tommy Ballard.

 Never Giving Up

-"I never dreamed in a 100 years that something like this would happen to us," Ballard said after Rogers disappeared.
+"I never dreamed in a hundred years that something like this would happen to us," Tommy Ballard said after his daughter disappeared.

 The family finally got a break in the case when Rogers's boyfriend, Brooks Houck, was named the main suspect in her disappearance.
-When detectives searched Houck's family farm, Ballard was right there—from dusk to dawn.
+Ballard was right there as detectives searched Houck's family farm — from dusk to dawn.

 "It'll never be easier, I know, but finding her would bring some closure," Ballard said.